 - Live events—full speed ahead.
 Trade show marketers are using the model that has worked for so long with a few modifications.
 Beyond hand sanitizer on every exhibit counter, plans include reducing the number of touch screens, building in lag time for testing for the virus before people enter the hall, and possibly reduced exhibit sizes.
 Planners are reviewing the model for any modifications that can ensure safety.
 On the other hand, they are keenly aware of the growing need and appreciation for human interaction, networking, and the exchange of ideas.

 - Virtual events—a new reality.
-Since most live events have been either postponed or canceled during the first half of 2020 (and sometimes beyond), we have, theoretically, moved to virtual events.
+Since most live events have been either postponed or canceled during 2020 (and into 2021 in many cases), we have, theoretically, moved to virtual events.
 The problem is that although the possibility of virtual events has been around for at least a decade, the description of what those events look like has been nebulous.
 Add to that the fact that the industry hasn’t really embraced the technology for virtual events in any significant way, and you have a situation where everyone wonders what really constitutes a virtual event.
 Are they webinars?
 Are they built on platforms like Zoom?
 Are the platforms sufficiently robust to handle large numbers of participants?
 What form will the give-and-take so valuable at events assume?
 Will they be monetized?
 Will there be an exhibit hall?
+What type of engagement will make the exhibits compelling?
 Sponsorships?
 When you consider that groups like medical associations depend on revenue from their meetings and events for necessary funds, these questions are critical.

 - A hybrid event—a combination of live and virtual.
 Disregard the fact that this becomes a planning challenge.
 The reality is that many people will be risk-averse when it comes to traveling or participating in large group activities.
 They will not want to board planes, stay in hotels, or eat in restaurants.
-Yet they will want to be collegial with others in their industries.
+Many companies have instituted travel restrictions.
+Yet potential attendees want to be collegial with others in their industries.
 The answer seems to be a virtual component for live events that meets the needs of this contingent.
 For associations and event organizers, this means addressing the possibilities of new technology seriously.
 And beyond technology, what will a hybrid trade show look like?
 How will virtual sync with the live event?
 Will you be streaming from the live event?
 How can you create a comprehensive trade show marketing program?

 All this means an incredible shift in the trade show manager’s responsibilities and knowledge base.
 For example: